Che cos'è la stampa di prototipi, Come scegliere il metodo giusto per il tuo progetto?

 • Preparazione degli strumenti:

-• For laser engraving: Set laser parameters (energia: 20–30W for metal; 5–10W for plastic; velocità: 50–100mm/s).
+• For laser engraving: Set laser parameters (power: 20–30W for metal; 5–10W for plastic; velocità: 50–100mm/s).

 • Prototype Surface Treatment:

-2. Liscio: Sand rough areas with 400→800 grit sandpaper (PER ESEMPIO., 3D-printed prototypes with layer lines).
+2. Liscio: Sand rough areas with 400→800 grit sandpaper (per esempio., 3D-printed prototypes with layer lines).

-3. Prime (Opzionale): Apply a thin primer (PER ESEMPIO., acrylic primer for plastic) if the prototype is porous (PER ESEMPIO., legna) or has a dark color (to make light inks pop).
+3. Prime (Opzionale): Apply a thin primer (per esempio., acrylic primer for plastic) if the prototype is porous (per esempio., legna) or has a dark color (to make light inks pop).

 2.4 Fare un passo 4: Execute the Printing